AlexandraStulianec/ibt_project_bridge/README.md

 # Bridge Between Ethereum and Sui

-This project implements a bridge between **Ethereum** and **Sui** blockchains, allowing users to transfer IBT (Intro Blockchain Token) tokens between the two chains.
+This project implements a bridge between **Ethereum** and **Sui** blockchains, allowing users to transfer IBT tokens between the two chains.
 The bridge works by burning tokens on the source chain and minting them on the destination chain.

 ---